 - Disruptive behavior disorders

-Why Do Kids and Teens Need Therapy?
+Why Do Children and Teens Need Therapy?

 Kids and teens need therapy if they’re struggling with issues they can’t cope with alone.
 They might also need help if their struggles are interfering with behavior.
 If things don’t get better without help, kids may need therapy to improve.
 Sometimes, the entire family can benefit from therapy sessions.
 These sessions can help them learn to communicate and learn more about each other.